bredamatt/cardano-notes/revealjs/midterm/governance.md

 - Distributed Key Genereation with threshold
 - Non-interactive zero knowledge proofs (NIZK)

-The last two are used to verify that community members are acting honestly during the tallying phase.
+The last two are combined to verify that community members are acting honestly.
+Led to what IOHK claims to be the *first* honest verifier implementation.

 ---
 ### Who is allowed to vote in this project?
 What are the voting criteria?